simonw/shot-scraper/README.md

                          full height of the page
   -o, --output FILE
-  -s, --selector TEXT    Take shot of first element matching this CSS selector -j, --javascript TEXT  Execute this JS prior to taking the shot --quality INTEGER      Save as JPEG with this quality, e.g. 80 --wait INTEGER         Wait this many milliseconds before taking the
+  -s, --selector TEXT    Take shot of first element matching this CSS selector -p, --padding INTEGER  When using selectors, add this much padding in pixels -j, --javascript TEXT  Execute this JS prior to taking the shot --quality INTEGER      Save as JPEG with this quality, e.g. 80 --wait INTEGER         Wait this many milliseconds before taking the